nwsw/nwcplugin-api/api/nwc.ntnidx.md

 The following values are supported for the optional 'What' field:

  - **user**, ['UserObjType', 'UserPropertyLabel']
-   <br>This finds a matching user object.
-If 'UserObjType' is indicated, then only user objects of this type will be matched.
-If 'UserPropertyLabel' is indicated, then only user objects that contain a value for this property will be matched.
+   <br>This finds a matching custom object.
+If 'UserObjType' is indicated, then only objects of this type will be matched.
+If 'UserPropertyLabel' is indicated, then only objects that contain a value for this property will be matched.
 The object's static `spec` table is not used in this process.

  - **objType**, ['Type', ...]
    <br>This finds a matching object type, as returned from the `objType()` method.
 Multiple object type strings can be included in the method call, and this will match against any included type.